bxdoan/bxdoan/README.md

 <div align="center">

-> I have learned over the years that when one’s mind is made up, this diminishes fear.
+> Success is not the key to happiness.
+Happiness is the key to success.
+If you love what you are doing, you will be successful.

-> — Rosa Parks —
+> — Albert Schweitzer —

 </div>